Foster Farms employees in Fresno receive first dose of COVID-19 vaccine

 FRESNO, Calif.
-(KGPE) – A select number of Foster Farms’ employees at the plant on Cherry Avenue in Fresno received their first dose of the COVID-19 vaccine on Tuesday.
+(KSEE) – A select number of Foster Farms’ employees at the plant on Cherry Avenue in Fresno received their first dose of the COVID-19 vaccine on Tuesday.

 Foster Farms’ Ira Brill said the goal is to vaccinate all 1,000 workers who work at the plant.
 The doses are from the Fresno County Department of Public Health and Vons Pharmacy administered them.